 - Milled-tooth (MT) - conical cutters (cones) with steel teeth that are fabricated as an integral part of the bit.
 The teeth vary in size and shape.
 For soft formations, the teeth are long and widely spaced.
 For harder formations, the teeth are short and positioned very close to each other.

 - Tungsten carbide inserts (TCI) - conical cutters (cones) with tungsten carbide inserts around them.
-The size of inserts vary depending on application.
+The size of inserts varies depending on application.
 In soft formation, chisel shaped and long inserts are used, whereas for harder rocks, rounded and short-extension inserts are more effective.

 Fixed Cutter bits consist of steel or matrix body and cutting elements.
 Cutters work like an excavator, by shearing the rock.
 Cutting elements are fixed and these drill bits do not have any moving or rotating parts.
 Two types of fixed cutter bits are: